paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-vscode.md

 sidebar_label: VS Code Extension
 ---

-The [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode) enables you to visually create your Paperclip files in realtime.
-It also comes with other tooling such as color pickers, autocompletion, and error highlighting.
+You'll want the [VS Code Extension](https://marketplace.visualstudio.com/items?itemName=crcn.paperclip-vscode) extension since it has realtime previews, and other tools like color pickers, autocompletion, and such.

+After installing the extension, I'd recommend just playing around with it by creating a new `hello-world.pc` file & writing HTML.
+Play around by creating a style block, use the color pickers.
+Get a real good feel for the app.

 ![alt Realtime editing](/img/button-demo.gif)

-After installing the extension, create a new PC file & open it up - you should be prompted to show a live preview.
-You can also preview `*.pc` files by running the `Paperclip: Open Live Preview` command (can be opened via `cmd + shift + p`)

-### Inspecting the preview window
+Here are some tips:

+- You can open any preview with the command: `Paperclip: Open Live Preview`.
-If you want to use the web inspector in VS Code to see how UIs, just run `Developer: Open Webview Developer tools`.
+- You can open the web inspector by running the command: `Developer: Open Webview Developer tools`.

-### Bugs

-You may run into a few bugs during Alpha that could cause the extension to stop working.
-If that happens, run the `Developer: Reload Window` command.
+- If the extension stops working for whatever reason (might happen during Alpha), then run the `Developer: Reload Window` command.